La Marzocco: 2009

+2014

-The Strada EE (semi-automatic) is introduced in January 2014.
+The Strada EE (semi-automatic) is introduced in January.

+2015

-The Strada AV prototype is introduced in 2015 and launched in 2016.
+The Strada AV prototype is introduced (launched in 2016).

-In 2015, the company launches the Linea Mini for the home.
-Born from the commercial espresso machine, the Linea Classic, the Linea Mini is equipped with a dual boiler, a pre-programmed pre-infusion feature and is optimized for the home in light of a built-in water reservoir, standard appliance power needs and its countertop footprint.
+The company also launches the Linea Mini for the home.
+Born from the commercial espresso machine, the Linea Classic, the Linea Mini is equipped with a dual boiler, a thermal stability system, a pre-programmed pre-infusion feature and is optimized for the home in light of a built-in water reservoir, standard appliance power needs and its countertop footprint.
+The machine can be connected to the La Marzocco Home app via Wi-Fi or Bluetooth, allowing for the customization of specific features.
 The Linea Mini was awarded Best New Product and the People's Choice awards at SCAA (Seattle) in April 2015.

+2021

+La Marzocco sold the majority of its shares to De'Longhi Industrial S.A (the parent company of De'Longhi SpA), in early 2021.
+By late 2023, De'Longhi SpA had purchased the majority of its parent company's shares in La Marzocco.
+This transfer of stock ownership resulted in the creation of a new business unit combining La Marzocco and Swiss Fully-Automatic espresso machine manufacturer Eversys (itself acquired by De'Longhi SpA in a process that started in 2017).
+This new entity, focused on the Professional coffee segment, is 61.4% controlled by De'Longhi SpA, 26.6% controlled by De'Longhi Industrial S.A, and 12% controlled by the remaining shareholders of La Marzocco.

+2022

+In November, the company released a new espresso machine called the La Marzocco Micra.
+Its size is smaller than the Linea Mini, but the design is similar.
+The Linea Micra has a dual boiler and a unique convertible portafilter that enables easy switching between spouted and bottomless portafilters while maintaining the quality and performance of the Linea Mini.
+The machine can also connect to the La Marzocco home app.

+2024

+In October, a new coffee machine is born from the collaboration between Porsche and La Marzocco, representing an expression of uncompromising elegance and functionality.
+Designed for true coffee enthusiasts and lovers of the luxury lifestyle, the limited-edition model—named La Marzocco X Porsche—is based on La Marzocco’s renowned Linea Micra and reimagined with iconic elements of Porsche automotive design.

 Use

 La Marzocco Linea machines were used at almost all Starbucks locations for many years.

 From 2000 to 2008, La Marzocco was the official sponsor and supplier of espresso machines for the "World Barista Championship".